-Because of the staining technique, gram positive bacteria will be seen under the microscope as purple and gram negative bacteria will be viewed as pink.
-The shape, size, and quantity of bacteria present will also be evaluated.
+Because of the staining technique used, gram-positive bacteria will appear purple under a microscope and gram-negative bacteria will appear pink.
+The shape, size, and quantity of bacteria present will also provide information about your infection.